redhat-developer/redhat-sso-quickstarts/app-authz-rest-springboot/README.md

 User *alice* should be able to access */api/resourcea* and you should get **Access Granted** as a response.
 Now, if you try to access */api/premium* as *alice* you should get a **403** HTTP status code.

-You should also get a **403** HTTP status code if you try to obtain permissions from Keycloak for "Premium Resource".
+You should also get a **403** HTTP status code if you try to obtain permissions from Red Hat SSO for "Premium Resource".

 ```bash
 curl -X POST \